JuliaDynamics/TimeseriesSurrogates.jl/docs/src/constrained/wls.md

 In [Keylock (2006)](https://journals.aps.org/pre/abstract/10.1103/PhysRevE.73.036707),
 IAAAFT shuffling is used, yielding surrogates that preserve the local mean and variance of the original signal, but randomizes nonlinear properties of the signal.
-*Note: the implementation here does not perform Keylock's last iterate step.*
+*Note: the implementation here does not perform Keylock's last rank-ordering iteration step.*

 ```@example
 using TimeseriesSurrogates, Distributions